madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

        -> SaferHeap ??? c
 ```

-This type signature relates the type-level labels of the heaps to the
+This type signature relates the input heaps to the evidence, but it also
-inequalities, but it also requires handling ranks.
-There are three viable
+requires handling ranks.
+There are three viable choices for `???`{.haskell}:
-choices for `???`: `r3`, `'S r1`, and `'S r2`.
-The first one runs into the same
+`r3`{.haskell}, `'S r1`{.haskell}, and `'S r2`{.haskell}.
+The first one runs
-problem as `promote`, the calculated node rank won't unify with the free type
+into the same problem as `promote`{.haskell}, the calculated node rank won't
-variable `r3`.
-The last two can be made the work but it presupposes that the
+unify with `r3`{.haskell}.
+The last two can be made the work but it presupposes
-caller already knows which heap is going to be the right child, hence `mkNode`
+that the call site already knows which heap is going to be the right child,
-would be pointless.
+hence `mkNode`{.haskell} would be pointless.

-It looks like `SomeSaferHeap` hides too much and `SaferHeap` reveals too much.
+So `SomeSaferHeap`{.haskell} hides too much and `SaferHeap`{.haskell} hides too
-What we need is something in the middle.
-We want to hide the rank, but leave the
+little.
+What we need is something in the middle to hide the rank, but expose the
-type-level value visible.
+label.
 Once again existential types come to the rescue.

 ```haskell
 data AlmostSomeSaferHeap label = forall rank.
 ASSH (SaferHeap rank label)
 ```

-We can now proceed to write a `mkNode` that looks a lot like the implementation
+With this, the `mkNode`{.haskell} we need is not too different from that for
-for `SomeSafeHeap`.
+`SomeSafeHeap`{.haskell}.

 ```haskell
 mkNode :: Label c